 At this stage, students should not submit an application to the graduate program.
 If a student does submit an application to the graduate program, and if the program admits the student, significant negative billing implications can result.
 The student is an accelerated undergraduate student until the baccalaureate degree is conferred.
 Tuition and fees are assessed at the VCU undergraduate rate, including for the shared graduate courses.
 The accelerated student is not a graduate student at this point.
 Admission to the graduate program is a separate step.

 Upon entry into the accelerated program, students complete the remaining baccalaureate degree credits, including designated shared graduate courses.
-Registration for the shared graduate courses may take place through direct registration if the unit has completed the necessary steps with Records and Registration, or through a Special Action Form.
+Registration for the shared graduate courses may take place through direct registration if the unit has completed the necessary steps with Office of the University Registrar, or through a Special Action Form.
 Students may enroll in the shared graduate course work identified in the approved curriculum outlined in this Bulletin (or on the student’s plan of study approved at the time of admission).
 Students may complete a maximum of 12 hours of approved graduate course work during the final year of their undergraduate career, which may be applied to both the undergraduate and graduate degrees, based on the standards specified below.
 Individual programs may set additional restrictions on the number of graduate credits that can be completed while the student is an undergraduate and applied to both the undergraduate and graduate degrees.